MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/where-to-find-the-reporting-services-add-in-for-sharepoint-products.md

 ---
-title: "Where to find the Reporting Services add-in for SharePoint Products | Microsoft Docs" ms.date: 05/30/2016 ms.prod: reporting-services ms.prod_service: "reporting-services-sharepoint"
+title: "Where to find the SSRS add-in for SharePoint | Microsoft Docs"
+description: "The SQL Server Reporting Services add-in for SharePoint Products and Technologies (rssharepoint.msi) is a Web download that provides features to integrate a report server with a deployment of SharePoint." ms.date: 12/04/2019 ms.prod: reporting-services ms.prod_service: "reporting-services-sharepoint" ms.custom: seo-lt-2019​, seo-mmd-2019

 ms.topic: conceptual
 helpviewer_keywords: